1. The Background

 While Section 377, which has existed in its current form ever since the IPC came into force in 1860, also covers oral and anal sex among heterosexual couples; it has mostly come to be used against homosexuals and transsexuals, often as a targeted method of harassment.

 The present case before the Supreme Court is the result of a long-running movement against the discriminatory legal provision.

 - In 2001, Naz Foundation, an NGO which works on HIV/AIDS and sexual health issues, challenged the constitutionality of Section 377 before the Delhi High Court.
-A number of organisations fighting for LGBTIQ+ rights, such as Voices Against 377, were also impleaded in the case.
+A number of organisations fighting for LGBTQ+ rights, such as Voices Against 377, were also impleaded in the case.

 - After an initial struggle to get the case heard, the Delhi High Court delivered a landmark judgment in 2009, that Section 377 had to be read down to exclude sex acts between consenting adults, regardless of sexual orientation.

 - The Delhi High Court held that penalising such actions violated the right to privacy and personal liberty under Article 21 of the Constitution.
 Doing so was also found to fall foul of the right to equal treatment (Article 14) and the prohibition of discrimination (Article 15).

 The Supreme Court’s Koushal Judgment: A Step Back

 - An appeal was filed against this decision in the Supreme Court by several organisations (religious, political and social) and individuals (including one Suresh Koushal), who claimed that the right to privacy did not include the right to commit an offence, and that decriminalising homosexuality would affect the institution of marriage.